korea-dbs/sama/scripts/README.md

 ```
 ## 4.readbandwidth.py
 ### Features
-A tool that calculate IO read bandwidth from a `ftrace` file
+Calculates IO read bandwidth from a `ftrace` file

-This script measures the I/O read operation bandwidth from an ftrace log collected during query execution on an Android device.
+This script measures the I/O read operation bandwidth from an ftrace log.
+The log is generated from Android device's query execution.
 ### Usage
 ```
 python3 readbandwidth.py test.txt[ftrace log file]